nickjj/plutus/README.md

 a SAAS company.

-Ultimately I decided that I'm done making compromises on tools I use on a regular basis and this is what I came up with after 2 weekends of development based on nearly a decade of finance tracking.
+Ultimately I decided that I'm done making compromises on tools I use on a regular basis and the first version is what I came up with after 2 weekends of development based on nearly a decade of finance tracking.

 ### Name